Email Subscription Form Monitoring

 Why it matters

 Newsletter and waitlist forms break quietly after embed changes, email platform updates, consent edits, and spam filter tuning.
-According to MDN's HTML forms guidance, form behavior depends on fields, validation, methods, actions, and submit controls working together.
+Form behavior depends on fields, validation, methods, actions, and submit controls working together.
 One broken part can stop a valid subscriber.

 The signup page loads, but subscribers do not submit